voxpupuli/voxpupuli.github.io/security/index.md

 1. GPG-Sign Tag commits

-    Git allows you to gpg-sign commits.
+    Git allows you to [gpg-sign commits][s].
 You should at least GPG-Sign the release commits, and register you GPG key inside Github.

 1. Respect the [Responsible disclosure][m] model.